 What key concepts and/or tools will you apply and how?

 I believe applying the concepts and theories learned in this module will be of great benefit in my personal and professional life.
 In my current position as Research Lead/Project Manager, responsibilities include running meetings and making suggestions for the addition of research as well as modification of current research.
 I have been in meetings, which ideas have been proposed and one individual always jumps in with excuses why we cannot do the study prior to evaluating any supporting evidence.
-The learning’s in this module has provided me with the ability to assess behavior of team members.
+The learnings in this module has provided me with the ability to assess behavior of team members.
 As we move forward to determining research strategies, changes required to conduct research and the impact of outcomes, it will be critical to understand the behaviors of team members.
 I think understanding behaviors relating to change and those of resistance will guide me in becoming a more influential leader and member of future teams.
 As I mentioned previously, when in the role of team member and not lead, I will be conscious of questions and comments ensuring not to be perceived as being opposed to change.

 On a personal level, these same behaviors can be detected in my teenagers when they decide they do not like the rules or decide to be uncooperative.
 I plan to use the learning’s to assist in identifying vital behaviors and using the six sources of influence to obtain positive outcomes for both the their benefit and my own.
 One on my children is a master of excuses or resistant behavior.
 I will change my approach by clearly defining expectations or responsibilities and defining consequences that are clear, concise and “painful” (loss of cell phones, cars, etc).